tesu/PennyPincher/README.md

 This both speeds up the process and reduces room for error from typos.

 ## Changelog
-1.4.1.2: Added back old "copy HQ price without holding Shift" as an option
+1.4.1.2: Added back old "copy HQ price without holding Shift" mode as an option
 1.4.1.1: Hotfix for new HQ mode behavior
 1.4.1.0: New HQ mode behavior: hold Shift when opening marketboard to undercut HQ prices
 1.4.0.4: Fixed bug where a nonsense price was copied on error